 Unfortunately, finding good alternatives in this sector isn’t easy.
 The fact is, many of our favourite gadgets are far from green.
 Yet, we can mitigate the risks by keeping our equipment in a well ventilated room.
 We can also look for products that are leaders in their category.

 Apple, with their Macbook line, are one such leader.
 Their Macbooks are advertised as “the world’s greenest family of notebooks” – based on their commitment to energy efficiency, and their reduction in the use of common chemicals such as PVC, brominated-flame retardants, mercury and arsenic.
 We’re glad to see them taking some initiative, and hope many more technology companies follow suit.

 We hope you enjoyed this week’s tip, and hope it helps you eliminate some sources of poor air quality in your home.
 Be sure to share your thoughts in the comments down below!

 We’d love to help you discover the Green Clean difference in your home, office or retail space!

-We’ve got 5 years of experience finding the perfect natural, eco-friendly antiviral solutions for our customers, and have been voted ‘Best Cleaning Company’ 5 years in a row in the ‘Era Banner Reader’s Choice Survey’ right here in the York Region and the Greater Toronto Area.
+We’ve got 6 years of experience finding the perfect natural and organic, eco-friendly cleaning solutions for our customers, and have been voted ‘Best Cleaning Company’ 6 years in a row in the ‘Era Banner Reader’s Choice Survey’ right here in the York Region and the Greater Toronto Area!